ZEAD2006/vx0/README.md

 # VX0 Tool

 VX0 is a simple and easy-to-use tool designed for **subdomain enumeration**, **filtering specific data and subdomains** and **web archive data collection**.
-It helps you discover subdomains, filter live ones, and extract valuable data from the Wayback Machine.
+It helps you discover subdomains, filter live ones, and extract sensitive data from the Wayback Machine.

 ---